Get Your Deck Joists Right

 Species and size

-Both the IRC and DCA 6 joist-span tables list various wood species divided into three groupings (see bottom of page 69).
+Both the IRC and DCA 6 joist-span tables list various wood species divided into three groupings.
 The tables use #2 grade lumber for all species, and a wet-service factor has been applied.
 Because deck joists are exposed to weather, they can’t span as far as interior floor joists of the same size.
 The spans for dense wood species also include an incising factor, which accounts for a slight reduction in strength caused by the small slices that are made to allow chemical preservatives to penetrate.
 Wherever you’re building, the species of treated lumber available locally is likely covered in the tables.

 Keep in mind that both tables already account for appropriate safety factors, so there is no need to upsize a joist or reduce the on-center spacing from what the tables provide.
 I’ve maxed out the spans and joist spacings on decks built with 2x8s and 2x10s using the tables, and the decks don’t feel bouncy.
 There’s no harm in upsizing, of course—other than the extra cost.
 If you’re using #1 grade or select structural lumber, the maximum allowable spans will be greater—however, you’ll need to consult an engineer or another resource to size joists precisely.